 See what I mean about patience?

-How To Strain the Yogurt to make Labneh:
+How To Strain The Yogurt To Make Labneh

 - If you have a small amount of yogurt to strain, say about 2 cups or so, the Donvier Cuispro works like a dream.
-It doesn't take up half your fridge shelf space, the grid is tilted, so the bottom of the yogurt stays clean, and it also washes up no trouble.
+It doesn't take up half your fridge shelf space, the grid is tilted, so the bottom of the yogurt stays clean.
+It also washes up no trouble.
 I use this to make Greek Yogurt as well.

-Tips and Tricks in making Labneh:
+Tips and Tricks For Making Labneh

 - The longer you let it sit, the firmer the yogurt balls.
 If you get impatient, remember you don't have to be able to roll them into balls and preserve them.
-You can just spread the strained labneh onto a plate and garnish with some good olive oil.
+You can just spread the strained labneh onto a plate and garnish it with some good olive oil.

 - Decide whether you will be eating them fresh, or preserving them.
-I wanted to create Labneh Cheese balls that would be preserved for a bit, so I created cheese balls that I could put into a jar and cover with oil that I am infusing.
+I wanted to create Labneh Cheese Balls that would be preserved for a bit, so I created cheese balls that I could put into a jar and cover with oil that I am infusing.
 This meant I had to drain them for longer.

 - If you choose to make a sweet version, with honey or the pomegranate molasses, you can serve it as a light dessert